knative/docs/docs/admin/serving/feature-flags.md

 - SupplementalGroups
 - RunAsUser

-When set to `enabled` or `allowed`, the following container SecurityContext properties are permitted:
+When set to `enabled` or `allowed`, the following container `SecurityContext` properties are permitted:

-- RunAsNonRoot (also allowed without this flag only when set to true)
+- `RunAsNonRoot` (also allowed without this flag only when set to true)
-- RunAsGroup
+- `RunAsGroup`
-- RunAsUser (already allowed without this flag)
+- `RunAsUser` (already allowed without this flag)

+!!! warning
-This flag should be used with caution, since PodSecurityContext properties may affect non-user sidecar containers that come from Knative or your service mesh.
+    Use this flag with caution. `PodSecurityContext` properties can affect non-user sidecar containers that come from Knative or your service mesh.

 ```yaml
 apiVersion: serving.knative.dev/v1